Are you planning to develop a playground? You may discover that there are more equipment options than you expected.

 Spinning around in a circle activates tiny cavities located inside the inner ear.
 This activity helps a child get a feel for where their head is in relation to the rest of their body.

 When young children spin and get dizzy, they’re learning to work with their vestibular system.
-That’s the sensory system helping us with motor skills and physical orientation.
+That’s the sensory system that helps us with motor skills and physical orientation.

 Your adult tummy might do a few flips just watching all that spinning.
 But the joy on the kiddos’ faces is hard to miss as they gleefully turn round and round.

-Merry go rounds will make up one of the more high energy and social portions of your playground.
-There are lots of different sizes and styles to choose from, designed to accommodate different age groups.
+Merry-go-rounds will make up one of the more high-energy and social portions of your playground equipment.
+There are many different sizes and styles to choose from, designed to accommodate different age groups.

 Faster models will be a thrill for kids aged five through twelve.
 Slower and gentler models like the Infinity Cycle will be perfect for little ones between two and five.